Stages

 • T1b: the tumor takes up more than 5% of the removed tissue

-• T1c: the tumor is diagnosed with a needle biopsy, usually because of an elevated PSA
+• T1c: Doctors diagnose the tumor with a needle biopsy, usually due to an elevated PSA level.

 • T2b: the tumor is present in more than half of one lobe but is not in both lobes